 This is the primary license status for a broker license.
-One generally becomes a broker by first becoming a provisional broker and satisfying the Postlicensing education requirements to terminate the provisional status of the license.
-A "full" broker can engage in brokerage EITHER as an affiliated agent of a real estate brokerage company (firm or sole proprietorship) under a broker-in-charge (BIC) OR independently as a sole proprietor or an entity.
-An independent broker-sole proprietor must be a broker-in-charge to lawfully engage in most brokerage activities.
+One generally becomes a broker by first becoming a Provisional Broker and then satisfying the Postlicensing education requirements to remove the provisional status of the license.
+A non-provisional or "full" broker can engage in brokerage EITHER as an affiliated broker of a Broker-in-Charge (BIC) of a real estate brokerage company (firm or sole proprietorship) OR independently as a sole proprietor or an entity.
+An independent broker-sole proprietor must be a Broker-in-Charge to lawfully engage in most brokerage activities.

-BIC ELIGIBLE STATUS:
+BIC Eligible Status: